cbartram/hearthhub-kube-api/README.md

 # HearthHub Mod API

 An API running on the dedicated linux machine for interfacing with the Valheim server.
 This repository contains a docker image which runs the Valheim server.
 Unlike the docker image that comes pre-packaged with the Valheim dedicated server this image installs the server directly onto the image rather than running a separate script in a generic ubuntu image.
+It also pre-packages BepInEx and configures it for use within the server

 This means that the dedicated server arguments (i.e world name, password, crossplay etc...) can be modified when the image is deployed or run.